 For the Pema Ts'al Orthographic System (for which I am the lead developer) I have customized fonts and a keyboard which introduce several new punctuation characters to Tibetan orthography, in order to aid beginners in reading the language.

 I born and raised in Kirkland, Washington.
-I now reside in San Francisco, where I work as a Principal Research Scientist, specializing in NLP, at Accenture.
+I now reside in San Francisco, where I work as a Principal Research Scientist, specializing in NLP.
 My formal education was in Classics (BA, Reed College; PhD, NYU).